NCL Teledermatology/Dermoscopy

 Lesions:

-• patients with suspected melanoma, squamous cell carcinoma or any other suspicious rapidly enlarging lesion within 4-8 weeks (includes rapidly increasing basal cell carcinomas) should be referred using the 2WW pathway.
+• patients with suspected melanoma, squamous cell carcinoma or any other suspicious rapidly enlarging lesion within 4-8 weeks (includes rapidly increasing basal cell carcinomas) should be referred using the Urgent Suspected Cancer: Skin service.

 Rashes: